isabella232/dynamic-media-classic.en-1/help/uploading-encoding-videos.md

 1. On the Upload page, make sure that **[!UICONTROL Publish After Uploading]** is checked.
 1. Click **[!UICONTROL Submit Upload]**.

-*If you want to encode your videos using Dynamic Media Classic*
+*If you want to encode your videos using Adobe Dynamic Media Classic*

 1. On the Global Navigation bar, click **[!UICONTROL Upload]**.
 1. In the Upload page, click **[!UICONTROL From Desktop]** tab.